jielabs/CarND-Traffic-Sign-Classifier-Project/report.md

 After adjusting the contrast:
 ![After adjusting the contrast][image6]

-It will aslo change the distribution of the pixel values.
+It will also change the distribution of the pixel values.

 ![Pixel histogram after adjusting the contrast][image7]

-However, the results didn't actually improve the model acturacy significantly, and it has some extra costs, such as I need to tune the clip_limit and it has to be applied to new images as well.
+However, the results didn't actually improve the model accuracy significantly, and it has some extra costs, such as I need to tune the clip_limit and it has to be applied to new images as well.
 To make the model more general, I still keep the original images without enhancement, and hope the model can generalize well for images with all kinds of exposure conditions.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.)